 The whole school will take part in Celebration Assemblies held weekly where good behaviour and hard work is recognised and celebrated.
-Each teacher will also choose (at least) one 'Star of the Week' who has behaved and worked particularly well that week.
+Each teacher will also choose several 'Stars of the Week' who have behaved and worked particularly well that week.